CodeNinja-23/TODOMERN/README.md

 place Todo.js in models folder.

-plcae todoroutes.js in routes folder.
+place todoroutes.js in routes folder.

 run the server (check the dependencies)